Avinandan22/Blog-on-GANs-for-PClub/README.md

 	An attempt to produce the probable images at differnet ages of an input image by trying to retain most of th salient features.

+### References

+Inspired enough?
+Check out the original research paper on GANs by Ian Goodfellow and begin rightaway!
+[Original Paper on GANs by Ian Goodfellow] (https://arxiv.org/pdf/1406.2661.pdf)